hackbg/fadroma/README.md

 $ npm run devnet deploy
 ```

-In the examples below, we will use these interchangeably.
+In the examples below, we will use those interchangeably.

+Alternatively, use the `FADROMA_CHAIN` environment variable with `npm run fadroma`.
+See [Fadroma Connect](./connect/README.md) for a list of supported values.

-## Upload contracts
+## Uploading contracts

 ```sh
 # Build and upload all contracts in the project